Evonne Goolagong Cawley

 Evonne Fay Goolagong Cawley (née Goolagong; born 31 July 1951) is an Australian former professional tennis player.
 She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA), and was one of the world's leading players in the 1970s and early 1980s.
 Goolagong won 86 WTA Tour-level singles titles, including seven singles majors, and 46 doubles titles, including seven doubles majors.

 At the age of 19, Goolagong won the French Open singles and the Australian Open doubles championships (the latter with Margaret Court).
-She won the women's singles tournament at Wimbledon in 1971, becoming the 2nd woman in the Open Era to complete the Channel Slam (winning the French Open and Wimbledon in the same year).
-Goolagong is the only woman to beat Court, Martina Navratilova, and Chris Evert in a grand slam final.
+She won the women's singles tournament at Wimbledon in 1971, becoming the second woman in the Open Era to complete the Channel Slam (winning the French Open and Wimbledon in the same year).
+Goolagong is the only woman to beat Court, Martina Navratilova, and Chris Evert in a major final.
 In 1980 she won Wimbledon again, this time as a mother and becoming the first mother to win the title in 66 years.
 She represented Australia in three Fed Cup competitions, winning the title in 1971, 1973 and 1974, and was Fed Cup captain for three consecutive years.
 After retiring from professional tennis in 1983, Goolagong played in senior invitational competitions, endorsed a variety of products, worked as a touring professional, and held sports-related leadership roles.

 Goolagong was named Australian of the Year in 1971.
 She was appointed as a Member of the Order of the British Empire in 1972 and as an Officer of the Order of Australia in 1982.
 Goolagong was inducted into the Sport Australia Hall of Fame in 1985, the International Tennis Hall of Fame in 1988, and the Aboriginal Sporting Hall of Fame in 1989.
 She leads the Goolagong National Development Camp for Indigenous boys and girls, which encourages Indigenous youth to stay in school.